-Ensuring product quality over time is one of the major challenges of all importers in China.
-But what makes for an effective quality assurance strategy?
+Ensuring product quality over time is one of the major challenges of all importers.
+But what makes for an effective quality assurance strategy in China?

-Boiled down to its simplest form, it contains 10 distinct components:
+Boiled down to its simplest form, such a strategy contains 10 distinct components:

 Note: this QA strategy is not for every importer.
 It is appropriate for hands-on buyers that know the products they are buying and that must guarantee a certain quality level.
 The buyers of tens/hundreds of product categories cannot go that deep into each supplier relationship.

 I organized the QA strategy’s 10 components into 4 themes:

 Theme 1: qualification of new suppliers

 1. Background checks on suppliers

 Don’t let trading companies pretend that they own a factory.
-I you want to work directly with a manufacturer, run a background check on the companies that want to work with you.
+If you want to work directly with a manufacturer, run a background check on the companies that want to work with you.
 For example, on glo-bis.com, you can learn a lot of things (their assets, sales, profit…).